 Gleason Archer’s benefactor loaned him money so that he could complete his law degree.
 In return, the benefactor requested he do the same.
 As a result, Archer founded Suffolk School of Law in 1906, a night school to serve the growing immigrant population in Boston.
 Archer continued to devote his time to the school and, by 1930, it had become one of the most extensive law schools in America.
 As time progressed, programs expanded to include studies in the liberal arts and sciences, as well as business.
 The school eventually transitioned into Suffolk University.
-The introduction of extracurricular activities brought more growth, along with the admittance of post-war veterans.

 New England Association of Schools and Colleges, Commission on Institutions of Higher Education

 Be the first to write a review.
 Click the link below.